KillerCodeMonkey/ngx-quill/README.md

   source: source // ('user', 'api', 'silent' , undefined) }
 ```
-- onSelectionChanged - selection is updated, also triggered for onBlur and onFocus
+- onSelectionChanged - selection is updated, also triggered for onBlur and onFocus, because the selection changed
 ```
 {
   editor: editorInstance, // Quill